 - While we wait, we don’t earn a return on our initial investment and we don’t produce cheaper energy for everyone living in the building.

 In addition, there are currently a number of very advantageous government subsidies that we risk losing unless we “lock them in” now.
-The German government currently has two important subsidies in place, that improve profitability and reduce risk for our solar plant.
-However, due to budgetary problems, the finance minister has already announced that he wants to terminate those subsidies as quickly as possible (details here and here) – so if we wait for a year, chances are that we will no longer benefit from these two subsidies:
+With fiscal tightening and elections coming up in Feb ’25, it is very likely that the current generous subsidies will either be eliminated or dramatically scaled back (details here and here).
+If we wait, chances are that we will no longer benefit from these two subsidies:

 - a fixed price for selling power to the public grid (Einspeisevergütung) that is currently guaranteed for the next 20 years!
 So if we build now, we have a government-guaranteed price for our excess electricity during times when we can’t use up all our solar power within the building (e.g. in summer when everyone is on vacation…).
 In the future, negative electricity prices will become more and more common during peak solar power production hours.